AbodyAmer/portfolio/content/featured/Talk/index.md

   - GraphQL
 ---

-Coral project is an open-source comment system owened by Voxmedia.
-I manage to integrate the project into Malaysiakini website, the comment system became one of the feature for paying users.
+Coral project is an open-source comment system owned by Vox media.
+I manage to integrate the project into the Malaysiakini website, the comment system became one of the features for paying users.